-- (a) The nature of the project (e.g. manufacturing, commercial, tourism, high tech, etc.). - (b) The nature of the property before the project begins (e.g. vacant land, vacant building, brownfield site, blight, adaptive reuse, etc.). - (c) The economic condition of the area at the time of application and the economic multiplying effect the project will have on the community. - (d) The extent to which the project will create or retain permanent, private sector jobs, the number of jobs to be created/retained, and the level of wages paid. - (e) The estimated value of tax exemptions to be provided. - (f) The economic impact of the project and the proposed tax exemptions on affected taxing jurisdictions. - (g) The impact of the project on existing businesses in the community. - (h) The amount of private investment generated by the project. - (i) The effect of the project on the environment. - (j) The extent to which the project will require additional services including but not limited to infrastructure, roads, transportation, education, fire protection, police protection, etc. - (k) The extent to which the project will provide a benefit (economic or otherwise) to the municipality in which the project is located. - (l) The extent to which the project will provide additional sources of revenue for municipalities and school districts in which the project is located. - (m) The extent to which the project enhances the quality of life of people in the community (recreation, removal of blight, brownfield redevelopment). - 3.
+- a) The nature of the project. - b) The nature of the property before the project begins. - c) The economic condition of the area at the time of application and the economic impact the project will have on the community. - d) The number of jobs to be created/retained, and the level of wages paid. - e) The economic impact of the project and the proposed tax exemptions on affecting taxing jurisdictions. - f) The extent to which the project will provide a benefit (economic or otherwise) to the municipality in which the project is located. - g) The extent to which the project enhances the quality of life of people in the community (recreation, removal of blight, brownfield redevelopment, housing). - 3.
 No real property tax exemptions shall be granted to a Project that would result in the relocation of an industrial or manufacturing facility from one area of New York State to another, unless the relocation, closure or abandonment is, as determined by the Agency, necessary to enable the Project to maintain its competitive position within its industry. - 4.
 Subject to the prior written approval by the IDA, tax exemptions may be transferable by the Project Operator only if the transferee of the Project retains the same or similar use of the Project within the same parameters of the original Project Operator.